-The Company's equity interest in the Oz Operating Group increased to 40.9% as of June 30, 2017, from 38.3% as of December 31, 2016, (excluding Group P Units, as they are not yet participating in the economics of the Oz Operating Group).
+The Company's equity interest in the Oz Operating Group increased to 40.9% as of September 30, 2017, from 38.3% as of December 31, 2016, (excluding Group P Units, as they are not yet participating in the economics of the Oz Operating Group).
 Changes in the Company's interest in the Oz Operating Group have historically been, and in the future may be, driven by the following: (i) the exchange of Group A Units and Group P Units for an equal number of Class A Shares, at which time the related Class B Shares are also canceled; (ii) the issuance of Class A Shares under the Company's Amended and Restated 2007 Equity Incentive Plan and 2013 Incentive Plan related to the settlement of RSUs; (iii) the forfeiture of Group A Units and Group P Units by a departing executive managing director; and (iv) the repurchase of Class A Shares and Group A Units.
-The Company's interest in the Oz Operating Group is expected to continue to increase over time as additional Class A Shares are issued upon the exchange of Group A Units, as well as the settlement of vested RSUs.
+The Company's interest in the Oz Operating Group is expected to continue to increase over time as additional Class A Shares are issued upon the exchange of Group A Units and Group P Units, as well as the settlement of vested RSUs.
 These increases will be offset upon any conversion by an executive managing director of Group D Units, which are not considered equity for GAAP purposes, into Group A Units, at which time an equal number of Class B Shares is also issued to the executive managing director.
-Additionally, the Company's interest in the Oz Operating Group W Units, at which time an equal number of Class B Shares is also issued to the executive managing director.
-Additionally, the Company's interest in the Oz Operating Group W Units begin to participate as described below.
+Additionally, the Company's interest in the Oz Operating Group will decline when Group P Units begin to participate as described below.